Yonah Mountain Vineyards & Winery in Cleveland, Georgia. Photo by @l0vlee

 A diverse roster of crops (including strawberries in spring and pumpkins in fall) stocks the sprawling market and family-friendly event calendar at North Georgia’s Jaemor Farms.

 Georgia’s favorite handcrafted popsicle maker, King of Pops, is so committed to sustainability that it launched its own farm, King of Crops, outside Atlanta.
-Its produce now appears in its pops, such as basil lemonade and cucumber lime.
+Its produce now appears in its pops, such as basil lemonade and raspberry lime.

 Fort Valley’s Lane Southern Orchards has grown peaches and pecans for more than a century.
 Tour the peach packing line in summer, tackle a corn maze in fall, and tuck into a slice of cobbler year round at the cafe.